vadimtimakin/vadimtimakin/README.md

     </td>
     <td width="400" align="center">
     <p>
         I am Vadim Timakin, <a href="https://drive.google.com/file/d/1Mukl6JRR2gaDCciKOEkDfzyE6iRF5x2F/view">a Machine Learning Engineer</a> with a strong technical background and experience in team leading.
-I'm currently working as a Head of Data Science at Qlan.
+I'm currently working as a Head of Data Science at Qlan and pursuing my Computer Science bachelor degree at <a href="https://en.misis.ru/">The National University of Science and Technology MISIS</a>.
 I'm also <a href="https://www.kaggle.com/vadimtimakin">the youngest Kaggle Competitions Master in the CIS</a> and the ODS Awards 2021 winner.
-        I'm currently pursuing my Computer Science bachelor degree at <a href="https://en.misis.ru/">The National University of Science and Technology MISIS</a>.
     </p>
    </tr>
 </tbody>